-In addition, regular (full-time appointment not made for a specific period of time) members of the faculty may teach in one of the two summer sessions for which they would receive (if state funds provide) 15 percent of the salary received during the previous academic year.
-The faculty member must advise the Palmetto College Campus Dean before December 1 of the desire to teach summer school.
-At that time the faculty member may be assigned to teach in one or the other of the two summer sessions, as conditions may warrant; but on the recommendation of the Palmetto College Campus Dean, the Palmetto College Chancellor, and with the approval of the Provost, the faculty member may be assigned special duties for this period.
+Faculty members requesting summer teaching must advise the Palmetto College Campus Dean before December 1 of the desire to teach summer school.
+At that time the faculty member may be assigned to teach in one or more summer sessions, as conditions may warrant; but on the recommendation of the Palmetto College Campus Dean, and with the approval of the Palmetto College Chancellor.